coreytcallaghan/urban_greenspaces/README.md

 # Measuring biodiversity metrics in urban greenspaces using existing citizen science data

-### A repository to begin building a website which allows council managers to fully use biodiversity metrics from a specific urban greenspace
+A repository to begin building a website which allows council managers to fully use biodiversity metrics from a specific urban greenspace.
+The theory behind the tool is largely developed, and can be read [here](http://www.ace-eco.org/vol12/iss2/art12/) and [here](http://www.publish.csiro.au/wr/Fulltext/WR17141).

-Overall workflow:
+### Overall workflow:

 ![Workflow](https://github.com/coreytcallaghan/urban_greenspaces/blob/master/urban_greenspace_workflow.jpg)